The High Star trail system lies on a west-facing mountain slope

 turns.
 Lots of turns.
 The trees will change from aspen to oak and maple.

-The upper loop trail joins the north side of the smaller lower loop (still one-way
+Chase trail joins the north side of the Saddle Loop (still one-way

-the bottom of the upper loop, there's a side lariat loop to your right.
-A
+the bottom of the upper loop, there's a side lariat loop to your right

-climbing, then returns you to the spur.
-You'll rejoin the little loop
+climbing, then returns you to the Saddle Loop.

-straight (left) and climb back uphill to reach the one-way downhill trail
+straight (left) and climb back uphill on the Saddle Loop to reach the Bad

 you passed on your way up.